Heart Disease Prevention Strategies

 Choose Low-Fat Dairy Over Full-Fat Options

 Interestingly, Mario Kratz, a researcher at the Fred Hutchinson Cancer Research Center, notes that dairy fat, when consumed as part of complex whole foods, does not adversely affect classic cardiovascular disease risk factors.
-This simple change can positively influence , especially for those at high risk, such as individuals with diabetes, high blood pressure, or a family history of heart conditions.
+This simple change can positively influence heart health, especially for those at high risk, such as individuals with diabetes, high blood pressure, or a family history of heart conditions.

 The central idea is about making healthier dairy choices.
 Each branch shows the benefits of low-fat options and the risks of full-fat dairy, along with the support available from healthcare providers.